litmuschaos/litmus-python/README.md

   which houses examples for experiment business logic written in golang.

 **Appendix
-- This repo moved from existing loaction of [test-tools/chaostoolkit] (https://github.com/litmuschaos/test-tools/tree/master/chaostoolkit) to better serve as stand-alone project
+- This repo moved from existing location of [test-tools/chaostoolkit] (https://github.com/litmuschaos/test-tools/tree/master/chaostoolkit) to better serve as stand-alone project